pingpong-labs/docs/trusty.md

-Trusty - Roles Based On Permission
+Trusty - Roles and Permissions for Laravel 5
 ======

 - [Installation](#installation)